Trusova, 15, continues Russian skating dominance - WHIZ News

 Trusova had aimed for four quads but fell on her opening salchow and fell again later in the second part of a triple lutz-triple loop.

 The win qualifies her for the Grand Prix final in Turin next month.
-Maria Bell of the United States was third, her second Grand Prix bronze of the season.
+Mariah Bell of the United States was third, her second Grand Prix bronze of the season.

 Russians swept the medals in the men’s competition led by Alexander Samarin.
 Dmitri Aliev won silver and Makar Ignatov picked up the bronze on his first Grand Prix appearance.